aiman-al-masoud/cinciarellang/docs/wiki/3-flow-control/0-if/README.md

 x == 'small'; //true
 ```

-You can also use `if` with code blocks, in that case you don't need to use the `then` keyword:
+You can also use `if` with code blocks, in that case you don't need to use the `then` keyword, but you need to `return` the result:

 ```
 foo = 2;